healkeiser/cloud_vfx_server/README.md

 ### <img src="https://cdn.worldvectorlogo.com/logos/microsoft-windows-22.svg" alt="Windows" width="15"/> Windows

 Windows supports shell script but it's way easier to "hard" write the environment variables by running [dcc.bat](https://github.com/healkeiser/cloud_vfx_server/blob/main/.config/environment/windows/dcc.bat).
+To check that everything is working, type `Environment Variables` in the search bar, then check is `SERVER_ROOT` has been defined with the right path.

 ### <img src="https://1000marcas.net/wp-content/uploads/2020/01/Unix-Logo.png" alt="Unix" width="20"/> Unix

 macOS and Linux are both Unix based OS.
 The simplest way is to migrate your shell to `Zsh` using `chsh -s $(which zsh)` in your terminal.
 You can then symlink [.zshrc](https://github.com/healkeiser/cloud_vfx_server/blob/main/.config/environment/unix/.zshrc) in your `$HOME` folder.
+To check that everything is working, restart your terminal and type `echo $SERVER_ROOT`: it should output your mounted Cloud server path.

 > [.zshrc](https://github.com/healkeiser/cloud_vfx_server/blob/main/.config/environment/unix/.zshrc) needs to be called exactly that way in `$HOME` to be picked up by the terminal: remove any `alias` or `symlink` added in the name.

 > The `Make Alias` command in macOS Finder won't work properly.
 You should use this service instead to create proper Symlinks: [Symbolic Linker](https://github.com/nickzman/symboliclinker/releases)